conol/interest/README.md

 # Interest

-a gem to follow, follow request and block between any models.
+a gem to follow, follow request and block between any ActiveRecord models.

 ## Installation